What to pack for your ski holiday and why:

 As you can see, a ski holiday requires quite a bit of extra packing and planning.
 We hope that our ultimate ski holiday packing list means that you will not forget any ski essentials and that our tips on what to take and why will help you enjoy your ski holiday – whether it’s your first or one of many!

-If you want to find out about group ski holidays, how to get fit for the ski seasons and where ski, have a look at some of our recent ski blogs:
+If you want to find out about the best ski resorts for 2020, how to get fit for the ski seasons and how to become an all-mountain skier, have a look at some of our recent ski posts: